 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-FileConvertGiant, Fast!, PCRepairClinic are a couple of examples of other programs that are categorized as PUAs too.
-As mentioned in the previous paragraph, it is common that such apps are advertised as useful, legitimate.
-However, quite often they are useless and designed to trick users into paying money for their registration.
-It does not apply to all PUAs, however, it is not recommended to trust such apps anyway.
+FileConvertGiant, Fast!, and PCRepairClinic are some of examples of other programs that are also categorized as PUAs.
+As mentioned, these apps are advertised as useful and legitimate, however, they are often useless and designed to trick users into paying for registration.
+Regardless, you should never trust any PUAs.